isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/JAL 1628 sighting over Alaska 1986.md

 ---
-description: The Japan Airlines Flight 1628 incident stands as one of the most significant and well-documented UFO encounters in aviation history, involving experienced...
-layout: default
 title: 'The JAL 1628 UFO Incident: A Critical Analysis of the 1986 Alaska Case'
 permalink: /ufo-top-100/jal-1628-sighting-over-alaska-1986/
-date: '2025-04-17 12:09:19 '
+date: '2025-04-17 16:08:12 '
 image: /assets/images/UFO - Top 100/JAL 1628 sighting over Alaska 1986-Full-Text.svg
+description: 'Exploring The JAL 1628 UFO Incident: A Critical Analysis of the 1986 Alaska Case within the context of UFO - Top 100.'
 ---

 ---